 Gobi Desert and Central Mongolia Group Tour Package

-The following days, you will travel along the main itinerary of the Gobi desert seeing its 3 famous attractions; Eagle Valley in the Gurban Saikhan National Park, Khongor sand dune, and Flaming Cliffs except for numerous other scenic places, activities, and experiences.
+Over the following days, you will travel along the main scenic route through the Gobi Desert, seeing its 3 famous attractions: Eagle Valley in the Gurban Saikhan National Park, Khongor Sand Dune, and Flaming Cliffs, along with numerous other picturesque places, activities, and experiences.

 Accommodation: Ger camp